pibooth/pibooth/README.rst

     # Same font applied on footer_text1 and footer_text2
     text_fonts = Amatic-Bold

-This key can take two name/path/url:
+This key can also take two names or TTF file paths:

 .. code-block:: ini